ethereum-optimism/OPerating-manual/manual.md

 This document describes the current governance proposal process of the Optimism Collective.
-It will evolve, with the Collective, over time.
+It will evolve, with the Collective, over time, and is maintained [here](https://github.com/ethereum-optimism/OPerating-manual) on the Optimism Foundation Github.

 ### **OPerating Manual v0.1.0:  The Token House and OP Holders**